What Is a Chart?

 4. Include Captions or Explanations

 In addition to chart and graph labels, you should also include captions or descriptions on what the chart or graph is for.
-To illustrate, if you are embedding a Google chart into your PowerPoint presentation, it is recommended to include a short explanation of what the chart is all about.
 This guides you in making the right interpretation of the chart as it relates to your own presentation.

 5. Keep It Simple